ropensci/tiler/README.md

 ### System requirements

 This package requires Python and the `gdal` library for Python.
-Windows users are recommended to install [OSGeo4W](https://trac.osgeo.org/osgeo4w/) as an easy way to obtain the required `gdal` support for Python in Windows.
+Windows users are recommended to install [OSGeo4W](https://trac.osgeo.org/osgeo4w/) (include QGIS option) as an easy way to obtain the required `gdal` support for Python in Windows.
+See `?tiler_options` for details.

 Examples
 --------